tidalcycles/Tidal/doc/book/index.md

 mind.
 However, by exploring and combining such patternings together you can find music that is beyond your imagination.
 This is really what Tidal is made for - exploration and improvisation.

+In exploring these different flavours and levels of patternings, you'll realise that they are never independent.
+For example how many different kinds of symmetry can you add to a pattern before they starts to interefere with each other?
+How much deviation or interference can you add before the sense of repetition breaks down?
+How long can a repetition be before you stop perceiving it as such?
+The answer to all these is generally "not much", and there is much music to be found on these boundaries.

 First of all though we need to cover some basics.
 Before we get on to patternings, we need to work out how to play sounds, and how to modify